-How Sage Reduces Windows Azure Hosting Costs Using Autoscaling
+How Sage Reduces Microsoft Azure Hosting Costs Using Autoscaling

 Sage is a leading global supplier of business management software and services for small and midsized businesses, supporting more than 6 million customers worldwide.